Summer Food Service Program

 USDA Food and Nutrition Service (FNS) administers SFSP sites.
 SFSP sites include: schools, camps, parks, playgrounds, housing projects, community centers, churches, and other public sites where children gather in the summer.
 Typically, sites are eligible to offer free USDA-funded meals and snacks if:

-• The sites operate in areas where at least half of the children come from families with incomes at or below 185 percent of the Federal poverty level; or
+• The sites operate in areas where at least half of the children come from families with incomes at or below 185 percent of the Federal poverty line; or

 • Half or more of the children served by the site meet this income criterion (see FNS's Summer Food Service Program).

 The onset of the pandemic in the second half of FY 2020 disrupted the provision of meals through the National School Lunch Program (NSLP) and School Breakfast Program (SBP) by forcing schools to limit their operations.
 In response to these disruptions and to meet rising food needs during the pandemic, USDA waived restrictions on the location of SFSP sites and when they could operate, making the SFSP one of the largest child nutrition programs during the pandemic.
 Many children also obtained free meals through the NSLP and SBP’s Seamless Summer Option (see FNS's School Meals).
+These waivers expired in the summer of 2022.
 To learn more about pandemic-era changes to the SFSP, please see:

 In July of 2020 and 2021, the program provided meals to 5.7 and 5.1 million children each day, respectively.
-In total, the program provided 1.3 billion meals at a cost of $4.3 billion dollars in FY 2020 and 3 billion meals at a cost of $10.7 billion in FY 2021, the first full year of the pandemic.
+In total, the program provided 1.3 billion meals at a cost of $4.3 billion in FY 2020 and 3.1 billion meals at a cost of $10.7 billion in FY 2021, the first full year of the pandemic.
+Program participation, meals served, and expenditures fell to pre-pandemic levels in FY 2022.
+In July 2022, the program provided meals to 2.7 million children each day and, in that fiscal year, served nearly 151 million meals at a cost of about $688 million.

-For the latest information on updates to the program during the COVID-19 pandemic see FNS Responds to COVID-19.
+For information on updates to the program during the COVID-19 pandemic, see FNS Responds to COVID-19.

 Additional studies and information about program eligibility requirements, benefits, and application processes are available from the Food and Nutrition Service Child Nutrition Programs web page.